vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 ## 5. Are they afraid of saying "I don't know?"

 Humility is a virtue, nowhere more so than in medicine.
-Humanity collectively understands a lot about pain and painful conditions thanks to the hard work of countless scientists and philosophers, but there is still a lot we don't know.
-There are many things that your clinician does not know.
+Humanity collectively understands a lot about pain and painful conditions thanks to the hard work of countless scientists and philosophers, but there are still a *lot* of unknowns.

 Some clinicians give false impressions of their knowledge and abilities.
 One archetype to watch out for is the "certificate collector."
 You know, the person who has a dozen diplomas hanging on their wall from all the weekend courses they've attended.
 This says more about their desire to be *perceived* as wise than their actual knowledge.